Sopot: People

-Politics and local government

-Districts

-Sopot is divided into 16 administrative divisions:

-Mayors

 Transport

 The city is covered by both the Gdynia and Gdańsk municipal bus lines, the regional commuter rail line (with three stops in the city: Sopot Wyścigi, Sopot, and Sopot Kamienny Potok), and the Polish national railway, PKP.
 Sopot is one of four Polish towns to have trolleybuses.
 The others are Lublin, Tychy and Gdynia.

 Sports

 There are many popular professional sports teams in Sopot and the tri-city area.
 The most popular in Sopot today is probably basketball thanks to the award-winning Prokom Trefl Sopot.
 Amateur sports are played by thousands of Sopot citizens, as well as in schools of all levels (elementary, secondary, and university).
 Sopot held the IAAF World Indoor Championships in 2014.